-Oiled wildlife response (OWR) is a support function that is implemented alongside other response options if applicable and commensurate to the scale and nature of the spill.
-It includes wildlife hazing, pre-emptive capture, and capturing, cleaning, treating, and rehabilitating animals that have been oiled.
+Oiled wildlife response (OWR) includes wildlife hazing, pre-emptive capture, and capturing, cleaning, treating, and rehabilitating animals that have been oiled.
 It also includes collecting dead animals, performing post-mortem examinations, and disposing of dead animals that have succumbed to the effects of oiling.